omiranda/GUI_environments_documentation/docs/usage.md

 It is extremely important to understand that the GUI will calculate 3 connectivity matrices per participant.
 Those connectivity matrices are calculated using different number of frames.

-In the example used here, we said that we want connectivity matrices with at least 5 minutes of data, ie using 375 frames with a TR of 0.8 seconds (5x60/0.8=375), (Note: the GUI reads the TR within the provided data, so no need to provide this number).
+In the example used here, we said that we want connectivity matrices with at least 5 minutes of data, *i.e.* using 375 frames with a TR of 0.8 seconds (5x60/0.8=375), (Note: the GUI reads the TR within the provided data, so no need to provide this number).

 While each surviving participant will have at least 375 frames, each participant can have a distinct number of “good frames” (>375).
-For example, surviving participant 1 has 531 “good (low motion)” frames and surviving participant 2 has 921 frames and partocipant 6 has 423 good frames.
+For example, surviving participant 1 has 531 “good (low motion)” frames and surviving participant 2 has 921 frames and participant 6 has 423 good frames.
 The maximum number of good frames across participants is 423.

 | | Surviving frames | Selected number of frames |
 | --- :| --- :| --- :|